-Editor’s Note (January 19, 2021): In light of feedback from supporters of the Golden Rice initiative, it should be clarified that this article is not a comprehensive look at the topic at hand.
+Editor’s Note (April 13, 2021): In light of feedback from supporters of the Golden Rice initiative, it should be clarified that this article is not a comprehensive look at the topic at hand.
 Rather, it focuses solely on the protests being held.
-A more thorough look on the matter will be linked here upon publication.
+A more thorough look on the matter can be found here and here.

 >> Groups calls flak against corporate control on food and agriculture

 To commemorate the historic event when more than 400 farmers, urban poor, youths, and consumers uprooted Golden Rice – the world’s most hotly debated genetically modified organism (GMO) – in Pili, Camarines Sur back in 2013, the Stop Golden Rice Network (SGRN) together with the Magsasaka at Siyentipiko para sa Pag-unlad ng Agrikultura, Farmer-Scientist Partnership (MASIPAG) launched a week-long activity to condemn possible commercialization of Golden Rice in the country, corporate control on food and agriculture alongside other genetically modified crops.